1914059/Practical-report.md/Practical-Report.md

     Enter The Number of Students: 3

-    Enter The Name of The Student : Aquib
+    Enter The Name of The Student : Jay Prakash
-    Enter The Roll No. of Students: 1914071
+    Enter The Roll No. of Students: 1914059

     Name = Aquib
     Roll No. = 1914071